 The regular dim sum here ranges from $2.50 to $2.95 while the chef’s specials range from $4.95 to $6.95.
 Some chef specials items come in 2 sizes where the larger size ranges from $9.95 to $10.95.

 We selected 5 items to share.
-The first item is … More on following page.
-Click here to continue reading
+The first item is … Continue reading

 On one of the weekend when Ben was away, Nanzaro wanted to get some summer clothing like sandal and shorts as he had outgrown them.
 He knows how to get mommy to bring him shopping when daddy is not around.
 So, we ended up having lunch at Pho Hoa at Alexandra Road for it’s proximity to Lansdowne Mall.
 Arkensen agreed because he got to hang out at Best Buy while we go shopping for Nanzaro’s stuff.